 - Policy 2.5.
-The City of Adel's new City Marshal could help enforce the Property Maintenance Codes. - Policy 2.6.
+Pursue the completion and implementation of the City of Cecil Urban Redevelopment Plan. - Policy 2.6.
+Pursue the completion and implementation of the City of Lenox Urban Redevelopment Plan. - Policy 2.7.
+Pursue the completion and implementation of the City of Sparks Urban Redevelopment Plan. - Policy 2.8.
+Take advantage of the City of Adel's new City Marshal position and existing Property Maintenance Code. - Policy 2.9.
 Encourage collaboration between the city marshal and county tax assessor to determine which properties are vacant, abandoned, deteriorating, and/or tax-delinquent to determine next steps return, resell, reuse, or demolition. - Need #3.
 Sufficient housing for diverse population groups is lacking.
 Cook County and its cities need to adopt a comprehensive strategy to provide for additional diverse housing such as lowincome housing and rentals, and affordable pathways to homeownerships for singlefamilies, multi-generational households, and independent seniors. - Policy 3.1.
-Cook County and the Cities should adopt measures that encourage the construction of quality and affordable housing for all age and economic groups within the County. - Policy 3.2.
-Participation in the Georgia Initiatives for Community Housing (GICH)
+Encourage the construction of quality and affordable housing for all age and economic groups within the County. - Policy 3.2.
+Participate in the Georgia Initiatives for Community Housing (GICH) as applicable. - Policy 3.3.
+Encourage the location of support businesses such as quality grocery stores and other businesses supporting a neighborhood to attract quality housing.

-Program could be beneficial to achieving housing goals. - Policy 3.3.
-Cook County and the Cities as well as the Cook County Economic

-Development Commission should highlight the location of support businesses, such as quality grocery stores, salons/barbershops, daycares/schools etc.., to attract quality housing. - Policy 3.4.
-Consider applying for the Community Home Investment Program (CHIP),

-Community Development Block Grant (CDBG), and other grant programs for housing. - Policy 3.5 Cook County and the Cities could implement rent control measures on older properties or properties housing mostly low-income individuals.

-Policy 3.6.
-Cook County and the Cities should establish/update legislation that prevents landlords from pushing out tenants and keeping rents affordable.

-Examples of ways to do that include: requiring landlords to provide justification for eviction; preventing "no-fault" evictions; tying rent increases to property taxes; establishing a Rent Transparency Database that is publicly accessible online and available in print by request for a small fee; and/or providing incentives tied to rent stabilization agreements between the governments and property owners.
+- Policy 3.4.
+Pursue Community Home Investment Program (CHIP), Community Development Block Grant (CDBG), and other grant programs for housing. - Policy 3.5 Implement rent control measures on older buildings or properties or that have low-income tenants. - Policy 3.6.
+Establish/update legislation that prevents landlords from pushing out tenants and keeping rents affordable. - 1.
+Require landlords to provide justification for eviction. - 2.
+Prevent "no-fault" evictions. - 3.
+Tie rent increases to property taxes. - Establish a Rent Transparency Database that is publicly accessible online and available in print by request for a small fee. - Encourage incentives tied to rent stabilization agreements between the government and property owners.